xingchenshanyao/YOLOP-E/README.md

 ## YOLOP-E: You Only Look Once for Expressway Panoramic Driving Perception

-Our paper: YOLOP-E: You Only Look Once for Expressway Panoramic Driving Perception(Submitted)
+Our paper: YOLOP-E: You Only Look Once for Expressway Panoramic Driving Perception(Submitted).

-Our datasets and weights: [SDExpressway, yolop.pth, yolope.pth](https://pan.baidu.com/s/1589VGpmHATSrTs6f_HSI_g)
+Our datasets and weights: [SDExpressway, yolop.pth, yolope.pth](https://pan.baidu.com/s/1589VGpmHATSrTs6f_HSI_g).

 ***